CN-TU/ntarc-spec/docs/features.rst

 Features
 ========

-The features are obviously the most important part of this format, and also the most complex.
+The features are the main focus of this format, and also the most complex part of it.

 Base Features
 -------------